AliceEdney/Seabird-Watch/README.md

 e.g. BERNa2025a, BERNa2025b, and BERNa2025c are all images collected from camera A on Berneray in 2025.
   <img width="218" height="144" alt="image" src="https://github.com/user-attachments/assets/47b17c9a-268f-459f-9a8e-0866a82a1a2b" />

-5) Open '**1 sw process cameras.R**' for images collected on Reconyx and Bushnell cameras (will likely work for other camera types.
-OR open '**1 sw process cameras_Timelapse Systems.R**' for cameras developed by Time-lapse Systems (part of Hideway Media Ltd).
-Read through this script, change the necessary lines to match your camera name and run.
+5) Open '**sw process cameras without alignment.R**' for images collected on Reconyx and Bushnell cameras (will likely work for other camera types).
+Read through this script, change the necessary lines to match your camera name and run the Process function.

+## Functions
+Here is a description of the functions that 'sw process cameras with alignment.R' and 'sw process images without alignment.R' will call.

-The other scripts saved within the 'Functions' folder are called from '1 sw process cameras.R' and '1 sw process cameras_Timelapse Systems.R', but do not need to be open in R when '1 sw processs cameras.R' or '1 sw process cameras_Timelapse Systems.R' are running.
+The other scripts saved within the 'Functions' folder are called from 'sw process cameras with alignment.R' and 'sw process cameras without alignment.R', but do not need to be open in R when 'sw processs cameras with alignment.R' or 'sw process cameras without alignment.R' are running.
 These functions are as follows:
-(NOTE, Not all functions will be required e.g. midday, goldstandard, rotate, and can be hashed out in the code )
+(NOTE, Not all functions will be required e.g. midday, goldstandard, rotate, and can be hashed out in the code.
+Please read the above scripts to understand when to use each one.)

- --> **1 sw setup folders**
+ --> **sw setup folders**
     Creates the rest of the folders needed for the script.

+--> **sw setup folders directories**
+    Creates the directories for the folders needed for the script, but does not create the folders themselves (as this has already been done by 'sw setup folders.R'

- --> **2 sw copyall**
+ --> **sw copyall**
     Copies all images from 'raw' to 'renamed' folder, assigning each image a new name in the process
     Images saved in '_renamed' folder

- --> **3 sw metadata extraction**
+ --> **sw metadata extraction**
     Creates a spreadsheet with imageid, datetime and temperature
     Images saved in '_metadata' folder

+--> **sw crop images before alignment**
+    Removes the black border at the top and bottom of camera trap images.
+    Images saved in '_cropped' folder

- --> **4a sw select and reduce zooniverse**
+ --> **sw select and reduce zooniverse**
     Selects specific images from the 'renamed' folder (e.g. 11.00, 12.00, 13.00), compresses them, and copies to 'zooniverse folder'
     Images saved in '_zooniverse' folder

-OR **4b sw select and reduce zooniverse_round minutes bushnell**
+OR **sw select and reduce zooniverse_round minutes bushnell**
     Rounds the time of all images to the nearest hour (e.g. 10:07:01 --> 10:00:00, 11:54:00 --> 12:00:00)
     This is required for Bushnell cameras, which take images at different minutes/seconds, rather than exactly on the hour
     Then, selects specific images from 'renamed' folder (e.g. 11.00, 12.00, 13.00), compresses them, and copies to 'zooniverse folder'
     Images saved in '_zooniverse' folder

-OR **4c sw select zooniverse**
+OR **sw select zooniverse**
     Selects specific images from the 'renamed' folder (e.g. 11.00, 12.00, 13.00), and copies to 'zooniverse folder'.
 These images remain at their orignal size, they are not reduced.
     Images saved in '_threeaday' folder

-OR **4d sw select zooniverse_round minutes bushnell**
+OR **sw select zooniverse_round minutes bushnell**
     Rounds the time of all images to the nearest hour (e.g. 10:07:01 --> 10:00:00, 11:54:00 --> 12:00:00)
     This is required for Bushnell cameras, which take images at different minutes/seconds, rather than exactly on the hour
     Then, selects specific images from 'renamed' folder (e.g. 11.00, 12.00, 13.00), and copies to 'zooniverse folder'
     Images saved in '_zooniverse' folder

---> **5a sw select midday**
+--> **sw select midday**
    Selects the midday images
    Images saved in '_midday' folder

-OR **5b sw select midday_ round minutes bushnell**
+OR **sw select midday_ round minutes bushnell**
    Rounds the time of all images to the nearest hour (e.g. 10:07:01 --> 10:00:00, 11:54:00 --> 12:00:00)
    This is required for Bushnell cameras, which take images at different minutes/seconds, rather than exactly on the hour
    Then, selects the midday images
    Images saved in 'midday' folder

---> **6 sw gold standard select**
+--> **sw gold standard select**
     Randomly chooses images for gold standard classification
     Images saved in '_goldstandard' folder

---> **7 sw rotate**
+--> **sw rotate**
     Rotates the images by a specific angle (e.g. 90) so they are the correct orientation
     Images saved in '_rotated' folder

---> **8 sw new metadata for cropped_images_Timelapse Systems**
-    Creates a new metadata file for Timelapse Systems images.
-    This is necessary because Timelapse Systems images are cropped prior to upload.
-    File saved in '_metadata' folder

 ### 2 Formating zooniverse output
 _OVERALL AIM:_ To extract volunteer classifications (x, y coordinates where volunteers clicked) from Seabird Watch for subsequent analysis.